SolaceLabs/solace-pretty-dump/README.md

 #### Event Mesh / DMR / MNR considerations

 If connecting to a mesh of brokers, take care that adding subscriptions could pull (lots of?) data from remote brokers.
-This is because subscriptions (by default) are automatically propagated (exported) to other brokers in the mesh.
+This is because subscriptions, by default, are automatically propagated (exported) to other brokers in the mesh.
 To ensure you only subscribe to data from the broker you connect to, prefix each subscription with `#noexport/`.
 E.g. `"#noexport/>, #noexport/*/>, #noexport/#*/>"` or `"#noexport/bus_trak/>"`.
 See the [Solace docs](https://docs.solace.com/Messaging/No-Export.htm) for more details.